The Fender Stratocaster in 1959: Price and Features

 As a Fender guitar collector, I'm always buying Fender Stratocaster guitars made in the 1950s and 1960s.
-I'm looking for clean condition Stratocaster guitars in all colors.
 If you've inherited a Fender Stratocaster and would like help finding the year it was made then you can get help here: Fender Serial Numbers.
-Or if you're interested in finding out how much I would value your Stratocaster then you can contact me here: Sell a Fender
+Or if you're interested in finding out how much I would value your Stratocaster then you can contact me here: Sell a Fender.

 How much did a Stratocaster cost in 1959?

 Old price lists are the best way to research the cost of a Fender Stratocaster in 1959.
 Fender price lists often listed a few different options for each model which varied in cost.
-The Fender price list from 1959 offered the Stratocaster (no tremolo) for $249.50, the Stratocaster Guitar (with tremolo) for $274.50, and the Stratocaster (with tremolo in Blonde with 14 Carat gold plated hardware) for $330.00.
+This scan of the Fender price list from 1959 shows price of the Stratocaster (no tremolo) at $249.50, the Stratocaster Guitar (with tremolo) at $274.50, and the Stratocaster with tremolo in Blonde with 14 Carat gold plated hardware for $330.00.

 Are you considering selling a 1959 Stratocaster?
 Get in touch here: Sell a Fender.